What Is The Lhermitte's Sign and What Does It Mean?

 - lesions on the spinal cord related to other diseases

-Lhermitte's is sometimes seen in patients who are undergoing high dose chemotherapy and those who have a significant Vitamin B-12 deficiency, but rarely.
+Lhermitte's can be seen in patients who are undergoing high dose chemotherapy and those who have a significant Vitamin B-12 deficiency.

 Treatments for Lhermitte's symptoms